ImperialCollegeLondon/pyrealm/docs/source/development/profiling_and_benchmarking.md

 previous code versions to identify bottlenecks and guard against degraded performance when code changes.

-Profiling and benchmarking can be run manually - which is useful if you are working on code and want to check it doesn't impact performance - but are also run as part of the continuous integration process when code is to be merged into the `develop` or `main` branches.
-TODO: Remove CI
+Profiling and benchmarking can be run manually when you have made changes to the code and want to check it doesn't impact performance.
+The tools listed below can highlight where there may be issues in the code which should be fixed prior to integration by a pull request.

 ## Latest performance results